 By Lemma \ref{lemma:indhyp} below this inequality holds for $f^*$ when $k+\ell<n$.
-Let $S\subseteq D_n$ be a downward closed set, and consider the following combination of the inequalities $\I(k,\ell)$:
+Let $s\subseteq D_n$ be a downward closed set, and consider the following combination of the inequalities $\I(k,\ell)$:

-On the left hand side we have $\alpha_S$ many copies of $\abcd$ and $\Z$, $\beta_S$ many copies of $\C$, and $\gamma_S$ copies of $\D$.
+On the left hand side we have $\alpha_s$ many copies of $\abcd$ and $\Z$, $\beta_s$ many copies of $\C$, and $\gamma_s$ copies of $\D$.
 On the right hand side the only remaining negative term is $(a,b\|z)$, all others cancel out as $\b(k\m-1,\ell)+ \b(k,\ell\m-1)=\b(k,\ell)$.
 Consequently, inequality (\ref{eq:main}) holds in $f^*$, as claimed. \end{proof}

 The rest of this section is devoted to the proof of Lemma \ref{lemma:indhyp} stating that $\I(k,\ell)$ holds in $f^*$.
 We start with some simple inequalities about the copy polymatroid $f^*$.
-For ease of reading, we omit the parentheses in addition to the function $f^*$. \begin{lemma} For non-negative integers $k$, $\ell$ with $k+\ell<n$ we have
+For ease of reading, we omit the parentheses in addition to the function $f^*$.